iljainc/laravel-openai-responses/README.md

     ->execute();
 ```

-**Note**: When files are attached, the `file_search` tool is automatically added to enable file reading capabilities.
+**Note**:
+- Images are sent as `input_image` type to OpenAI
+- PDF files are sent as `input_file` type to OpenAI
+- Unsupported file formats will be rejected immediately

 ### Using Templates